VoidGitHub/GeogussrPartyGuesser/README.md

-# GeoGussr Code Brute Force
+# GeoGussr Party Code Gussr

 ## Description
 This script tries to guess party codes until it finds a valid one.
 If a code is invalid then it just returns to the previous page and continues guessing.